Illyism/markade-docs/data/docs/yaml.md

 ### markade

 The `markade` variable is an object of your markade.json or markade.js file.
-Markade.js allows you to use functions in your jade files so you can read from the file system or do a HTTP request on compile time but you should beware of only using synced function calls.
+Markade.js allows you to use functions in your pug files so you can read from the file system or do a HTTP request on compile time but you should beware of only using synced function calls.

 ```